Frequently Asked Questions

 Do you accept insurance?

-CooperRiis is not an in-network provider with any insurance carrier and therefore does not accept insurance.
-We do however work with a third party billing and utilization management company, SJ Health Insurance Advocates, that will work with our residents and their families directly to help secure insurance reimbursement using the resident’s out of network insurance benefits when applicable.
+CooperRiis is not an in-network provider with any insurance carrier and therefore does not bill insurance.
+We do however suggest a third party billing and utilization management company, SJ Health Insurance Advocates, that will work with our residents and their families directly to help secure insurance reimbursement using the resident’s out of network insurance benefits when applicable.
 We encourage all residents and families to review their insurance benefits with SJ Health Insurance Advocates to see if reimbursement is possible.

 If you have any further questions our admissions team is available Monday through Friday from 8:00am until 5:00pm Eastern Standard time to answer your calls.
 Our team can be reached via email, phone, or fax: